opncell/opncell/README.md

 This establishes the repository holding the cellular package installer, plus other necessary pieces of the puzzle

 ## Getting into it
-Once you have the repo set up on your machine, you can proceed to install the package by running **pkg install os-cellular-devel**
+Once you have the repo set up on your machine, you can proceed to install the package by running **pkg install os-cellular-devel** <br>
 In the GUI, set up the loop back addresses for each of the open5gs services.
 To add the addresses; Interfaces ----->Virtual IPs

 ## Sponsers